warpem/warp/docs/reference/warptools/processing_tilt_series_stacks.md

 ### Differences
 - use `fs_ctf` not `fs_motion_and_ctf` - you don't need to correct motion!
+- copy and paste or symlink motion corrected averages into an `averages` directory inside your frame series processing directory
 - you won't be able to refine motion correction results in M